Stick Figure

-Stick Figure is an American reggae and dub band founded in 2005.
-The group has released eight full-length albums and one instrumental album (Prince Fatty Presents), all of which were written and produced by Scott Woodruff, the frontman and a self-taught multi-instrumentalist.
+Stick Figure is an American reggae band founded in 2005 by frontman and multi-instrumentalist Scott Woodruff.
+Woodruff writes, records, produces and performs nearly all of the band's music which has been featured on grammy award winning projects and a number of film/tv placements.
+Recognized by Forbes and Billboard as the top-selling living reggae artist by total consumption worldwide, Stick Figure has earned gold album certification and surpassed billions of streams over eight full-length studio albums.
 The live band consists of Woodruff, keyboardist Kevin Bong (KBong), drummer Kevin Offitzer, bassist Tommy Suliman, guitarist, keyboardist, and guitarist/backup vocalist Johnny Cosmic and percussionist Will Phillips.
+Collectively the touring band has performed at major festivals including Coachella and in 2025 was named a top summer tour by Pollstar.

 History

 Early career

 Stick Figure was founded in 2005 as a one-man band by songwriter and producer Scott Woodruff.
 Woodruff, originally from his hometown of Duxbury, Massachusetts, began playing instruments at the age of 9, and was primarily drawn to reggae.
 His style of layering tracks to create songs was particularly inspired by Keller Williams who utilized a looping method to create music.

 Woodruff began writing and producing music in 2005, incorporating roots reggae with dub, a subgenre of reggae.

 As a freshman in college, he began submitting instrumental tracks to the Sublime archive website and then adopted the moniker "Stick Figure".